 It is due to the fractal nature of Elliott waves that allows traders to look for the third wave of a lesser degree to form.
 In other words, you would look for the formation of this third wave on a smaller time frame.

 One of the major drawbacks of using this method is that it requires the trader to look at multiple time frames.
 The multiple time frame approach is not suitable for most traders.
-However, for day traders this could be a great way to trade with increased probability of success.
+However, for day traders this could be a great way to trade with an increased probability of success.

 Another drawback is the fact that if price action invalidates the retracement levels you would need to restart counting the waves again.
 The next chart below illustrates this method.

 The thicker line depicts the Elliott wave of the higher degree.
-After the main 3rd wave extension forms, you can look at various turning points based on the Elliott waves of a lesser degree.
+After the main Elliot waves 3rd wave extension forms, you can look at various turning points based on the Elliott waves of a lesser degree.
 The same approach will enable traders to pick good turning points within the wave count.

 Why trade the third wave in Elliott waves?